Aryamannn/tag-explorer/TagTest/README.md

   ➜  press h + enter to show help
 ```

-If you press h + enter, you will see:
+If you press 'h' and hit the enter key, you will see:

 ```
 h